chrismaltby/gb-studio-docs/docs/assets/music/music-huge.md

 ***Linear layout***
 <img title="Tracker" src="/img/screenshots/music-editor-keys-openmpt.png" width="360" class="drop-shadow" />

-*This is the layout layout used by trackers like OpenMPT and hUGETracker.*
+*This is the layout used by trackers like OpenMPT and hUGETracker.*

 Each keyboard row (or "line") represents one octave on a piano.
 Keys from `Q` to `/` are used to input the values, starting with `C` in the base octave (3 by default).

 ***Piano layout***
 <img title="Tracker" src="/img/screenshots/music-editor-keys-milkyt.png" width="360" class="drop-shadow" />

-*This is the layout layout used by trackers like MilkyTracker or FastTracker2.*
+*This is the layout used by trackers like MilkyTracker or FastTracker2.*

 The keyboard is split in two of groups of two rows of keys.
 On each group the top keys represent the black keys of a piano, andthe bottom keys the white ones.
 Keys from `2` to `/` are used to input the values, starting with `C` in the base octave + 1 (4 by default).